 We have lived in New Zealand for three months now and to say it has all been easy would be a complete lie.
 Has it been wonderful?
 Absolutely but gees Louise I didn’t expect there to be so much drama behind the scenes.
-It has been really tough.
+It has been really tough and there are things I wish I knew before moving to New Zealand.

 I have always wanted to live here – since I was 18 and I visited New Zealand, I knew this was the place for me.
 I knew that one day, I’d pack my bags and move here.
 It hasn’t been about the state of my country, the feelings about South Africa or anything else.
 It has been about my dream and yes, the crime in South Africa pushed me to finally get my crap together and move but it was always my plan.